r3-os/r3/src/constance_port_riscv/src/lib.md

  - It doesn't do actual bus snooping and can't detect a conflicting memory write that doesn't modify the memory contents.
 This shouldn't be a problem for the atomic operations currently provided by the standard library.

 `lr` and `sc` instructions are generated when the program uses atomic operations that aren't covered by AMO instructions (e.g., `Atomic*::compare_and_swap`).

+## `mstatus.MPIE` Maintenance

+The **`maintain-pie`** Cargo feature enables the work-around for the hardware quirk where the `mret` instruction clears `mstatus.MPIE` in violation of the specification.
+This quirk is found in QEMU 4.2 and K210.
+The common symptom is methods returning `Err(BadContext)`.

 # Implementation